About the painting

-While arranging the sitting with Carol Ann she asked me if I’d (also) be interested in painting her with Gillian Clarke (National Poet of Wales).
-They were both teaching at a poetry/writing retreat (Ty Newydd), North Wales at the time.
+While arranging the sitting with Carol Ann she asked me if I’d (also) be interested in painting her with Gillian Clarke (then National Poet of Wales).
+They were both teaching at a poetry/writing retreat,Ty Newydd in North Wales at the time.
 Gillian and Carol Ann are old friends and this opportunity to paint them together was the realisation of the portrait beyond my original idea.
 On arrival at Ty Newydd, I initially wandered around the old stone house searching for a suitable place.
 I settled for an area which had been converted to a conservatory.
 The light being good, I liked the fact that it was neither inside or outside and that behind the seat where they were to sit, a very old stone wall forming part of the house became the basis of my idea to bury and reveal her poems, emphasising poetry's timelessness.
-So over time, painting the portrait, fragments of poems became hidden under the layers of paint.
-As the painting progressed its underlying theme became about time/longevity.
 I didn’t want there to be any formal pose for this painting.
 I wanted them both to be as relaxed as possible.
 As a result the afternoon was full of chatter, reading poems, telling stories, writing poems, quiet moments of contemplation, all while I painted.
 The essence of their characters was crucial to the success of the portrait and as with all my sitters, I encourage talking.
 At the end of the day we exchanged drawings and poems, all of which I shall treasure.